RedHatInsights/insights-host-inventory/docs/connect_to_k8s_env.md

     }
     ```
 3. Launch the api-server on a port different from the one used by the host-inventory-service
-4. Use `curl` statements provided above to debug and step through the local code.
+4. Use the `curl` statements provided above to debug and step through the local code.